-Melton Parish Council continually develops a vision for the parish into a Plan that shares its purpose, values, objectives and key priorities on what we can achieve, either alone or by working with partners such as East Suffolk District Council and Suffolk County Council.
+Melton Parish Council continually develops a vision for the parish into a reviews the Business Plan annually so that it can keep up to date with its shares its purpose, values, objectives and key priorities.
+This plan sets the scene on what we can achieve, either alone or by working with our partners such as Officers at East Suffolk District Council, Suffolk County Council, locally elected District and County Councillors, landowners and our residents.